 Students can further define their major with concentrations in:

-From the creation of hand-crafted books to digitally generated imagery, UNO students learn the critical thinking and problem-solving skills needed to master the tools and materials of art making and scholarship.
+From the creation of hand-crafted books to digitally generated imagery, UNO students learn the critical thinking and problem-solving skills needed to master the tools and materials of

 In the 21st century, the field of communication is at the heart of social and cultural development.
 The School of Communication offers four areas of study: creative media, communication studies, journalism, and public relations/advertising.